Peri-naphthalenes: Examples

 Because of this unusual structural feature, many unusual compounds are derived from peri-naphthalenes.
 One example is 1,8-bis(dimethylamino)naphthalene, known as proton sponge because of its high affinity for protons.
 Its ammonium derivative has a pK_{a} of 12.7.
 The compound 1,8-bis(dimethylboryl)naphthalene is known as hydride sponge because of its high affinity for hydride.
 It solubilizes potassium hydride.
 Other distinctive compounds include the diphosphine 1,8-bis(diphenylphosphino)naphthalene (dppn) and the disulfide, both of which are ligand precursors.

 Synthesis

 Several peri-naphthalenes are prepared via nitrations.
-Dinitration of naphthalene gives 1,8-dinitronaphthalene, which undergoes hydrogenation to the diamine.
+Nitration of naphthalene gives 1,8-dinitronaphthalene, which undergoes hydrogenation to the diamine.
 The diamine can also be produced by reaction of the 1,8-diol with ammonia at high temperatures.
 The peri-naphthalene 1-amino-naphthalene-8-sulfonic acid is a precursor to other peri-naphthalenes.
 It is prepared by nitration of naphthalene-1-sulfonic acid followed by reduction.
 Diazotization followed by loss of N_{2} gives the naphthosulfone.
 This species reacts with NaOH to give sequentially 1-hydroxynaphthalene-8-sulfonic acid and then the 1,8-diol.